ayoayco/web-component-base/README.md

 The result is a reactive UI that updates on attribute changes:

 <img alt="UI showing feeling toward Web Components changing from SAD to EXCITED" src="https://git.sr.ht/~ayoayco/web-component-base/blob/main/assets/wc-base-demo.gif" width="400" />

+## `template` vs `render()`

+This mental model attempts to reduce the cognitive complexity of authoring components:

+1. The `template` is a read-only property (initialized with a `get` keyword) that represents *how* the component view is rendered.
+This makes the template close to modification.
+1. There is a `render()` method that triggers a view render.
+1. This `render()` method is *automatically* called under the hood every time an attribute value changed.
+1. You can *optionally* call this `render()` method at any point to trigger a render if you need.

 ## Quick Start Example